- Published on

 Chat function

-I started testing with the generic chat function by asking a few questions to my new agent.
+I started overall testing with the generic chat function by asking a few questions to my new agent.
 At this stage, the functionality is virtually the same as any Gen-AI Q&A website where you ``google'' a question for answers.

 - Checking whether the service is auto-enabled.